yhyu13/MSL-VirtualMorrisWaterMaze/README.md

 # Ackonwledgement

 Thanks to Kevin Horecka at UIUC Beckman Institute for establishing the orignal work, and for his generous support and insightful comments.
+Thanks to Arthur Juliani for offering greate introduction to A3C architecture: